 Learn the rules for reporting stock sales on your tax return, along with costly errors to avoid if the shares you sold came from stock options, restricted stock/RSUs, stock appreciation rights, or an employee stock purchase plan.
 Among other issues, you must understand your "cost basis" to avoid overpaying your taxes.
 Running time: 8:05.

 Learn how to prevent costly tax return mistakes with this animated presentation on IRS Form 1099-B, IRS Form 8949, and Schedule D.

 UPDATES!
-The 2017 tax season has the potential to be confusing if you sold stock last year.
+The 2018 tax season has the potential to be confusing if you sold stock in 2017.
 This article explains common errors to avoid when reporting stock sales on your tax return and provides helpful guidance on various other tax topics involving stock options and ESPPs.

 UPDATES!
 The stock-sale information provided by brokers on IRS Form 1099-B has changed.
 Cost-basis reporting, both for your broker on Form 1099-B and for you on your tax return, is now more complex, confusing, and vulnerable to errors.
 This article explains the crucial facts you must know to avoid overpaying tax or attracting unwanted IRS attention.

 This PowerPoint presentation explains the top 10 most frequently occurring errors involving stock compensation on tax returns and answers common questions about related tax topics.